qharryq/gift-exchange/README.md

        in which case an error is returned saying a selection could not be made with the current constraints.

     It's not a clever implementation as it works through sheer force/retries rather than graphs.

+Things I would change:
+UNIT TESTS - I simply ran out of time
+Introduce the concept of different families by adding a separate Family table